 We are going for beauty this year.
 Eventually, we want to plant clover, which would be pretty and also be more beneficial for the bees, but that will take some planning ahead.
 I hope to get prepared for that before next spring.

-I loaded up each hexagon with my homemade compost.
-You can read about how I make my own compost HERE.
+I loaded up each hexagon with my homemade compost, read more about how to compost.
 And I planted moss rose until my back ached!

-The hives that he has set in place now are empty.
-He is hoping to catch a couple more swarms of bees this spring to fill these hives too.
-He will be moving the hives that are full of bees to our new apiary in the next few days.
+The hives that you see here are empty.
+He is hoping to catch a couple more swarms of bees to fill these hives too.